When it comes to selfies, sure, you want to put your best face forward.

 Your face deserves a massage, too!
 Esthetician Christina Hardial recommends using a jade facial roller to achieve smoother-looking skin.

-By gently moving the jade roller over the facial muscles, muscular tension is naturally eased, fine lines and wrinkles are smoothed out, lymph fluid and toxins are flushed away and blood flow is increased, Hardial explains.
-Combined, youve got a winning combination for smooth, healthy-looking skin.
+By gently moving the jade roller over the facial muscles, "muscular tension is naturally eased, fine lines and wrinkles are smoothed out, lymph fluid and toxins are flushed away and blood flow is increased," Hardial explains.

 Brighten Your Look with Coffee Grounds